elhamjahani/my-pro/Task2/CPU_Usage.md

 * * * * *  date >> /tmp/mpstat_history.txt && mpstat | tail -n2 >> /tmp/mpstat_history.txt && echo "________________________________________" >> /tmp/mpstat_history.txt
 ```

-also you can see the history of Cpu usage by sar/atop command (if these tools were installed and configure)
+also you can see the history of Cpu usage by sar/atop command (if these tools were installed and configured)

-But if you use zabbix monitoring tools, you just need to create host and assign linux OS template (which is the default template of zabbix) to server and its done!
+But if you use zabbix monitoring tool, you just need to create host and assign linux OS template (which is the default template of zabbix) to server and its done!